 Assistive Technology (AT)

 The amount of training required for the student to use AEM will vary according to the complexity of the technology selected to access the specialized formats.
 For example, use of a large print book would not require much training.
-However, if a student is using text-to-speech software or a refreshable braille display to access digital text, he or she may need to learn more advanced skills.
+However, if a student is using a text-to-speech software or a refreshable braille display to access digital text, he or she may need to learn more advanced skills.
 Teachers, other school staff, and families may also need training in order to support the child at school and at home.
 Students may also need additional types of training, such as to learn when to use a particular format or tool for a specific learning task and how to ask for needed supports when they are not readily available.

-When a student first begins using a specialized format or an assistive technology (AT) device, instruction should include multiple opportunities for the student to understand the purpose, benefits, and outcomes of using the tools.
+When a student first begins using a specialized format or an AT device, instruction should include multiple opportunities for the student to understand the purpose, benefits, and outcomes of using the tools.
 It is helpful to start by providing opportunities for the student to use the tools to successfully complete familiar learning tasks, possibly in a single environment.
 Gradually building on early successes and slowly introducing the complexity of the tools will enable the student to master them and work as independently as possible on learning goals in a variety of environments.
-Educators and families will need to work together to support the student’s use of accessible materials and to monitor the change in the student’s participation and achievement.
+Educators and families will need to work together to support the student's use of AEM and to monitor the change in the student’s participation and achievement.

 Accommodations and Modifications